 Labrang Monastery’s ‘Unveiling the Buddha’ Ceremony, Xiahe, Gansu Province

-Visit Xiahe to witness a giant Buddha tapestry being unveiled on the hillside above Labrang Monastery and to join the crowds watching the lively performances in the town square.
+Visit Xiahe during the annual festival to witness a giant Buddha tapestry being unveiled on the hillside above Labrang Monastery and to join the crowds watching the lively performances in the town square.
 Trip includes hikes and walks in nearby grassland and mountain areas.

-Fly to Lanzhou, drive to Xiahe, visit De’erlong Temple quick visit to a Tibetan temple in a valley.
+Meet up in Lanzhou, drive to Xiahe, visit De’erlong Temple, quick visit to a Tibetan temple in a valley.

 Day Two main activities

 See the unveiling of the Buddha in the morning; hike in the grasslands near Xiahe in the afternoon.